Birds of Kauai Feature image

 Nene, The State bird of Hawaii

-The Nene bird in Kauai, also called the Hawaiian Goose, is a beautiful bird of Hawaii.
-It is a medium-sized bird that prefers to live in the grasslands and on the coastal sides of islands Molokai, Kauai, and Maui.
-White and black markings adorn its unique brown plumage, contributing to the beauty of the Hawaiian landscape.
+The Nene bird also called the Hawaiian Goose, is a beautiful bird of Hawaii.
+It is a medium-sized bird that prefers to live in the grasslands and on the coastal sides of islands Kauai, Molokai, and Maui.
+White and black markings and unique brown plumage contribute to the beauty of the Hawaiian landscape.

-The Nene is a protected Hawaiian bird, and special care and efforts are going on to increase its population.
-This bird mainly feeds on tiny seeds and grass.
-This bird associates its nesting activity with its female mates.
+The Nene is a protected Hawaiian bird.
+Because of this special care and efforts its population is now increased.
+This bird mainly feeds on tiny seeds and grasses.
+The male bird helps in the nesting activity with its female mates.
 Its breeding season primarily begins in August and ends in mid-April.

 Taxonomy of the Nene